FDA-MyStudies/UserReg-WS/Readme.md

 In your settings.gradle file, find the commented out line with this text:
 //include ":server:optionalModules:workflow"
-Underneath this line, add these two lines include ":server:modules:UserReg-WS" include ":server:modules:UserReg-WS:distributions:Registration"
+Underneath this line, add these two lines:(might change if folder structure is changed) include ":server:modules:UserReg-WS" include ":server:modules:UserReg-WS:distributions:Registration"